 and $\mathbb{P}\text{-a.s.}$,

 Moreover, the following estimate fulfills for each $\epsilon\in(0,1)$,

 \end{theorem}

 \begin{proof} First, it is easy to see that the drift of approximating equation (\ref{e2}) does not satisfy the coercivity condition ({\textbf{H}}{\textbf{2}}) in Hypothesis \ref{h1}.
-In this case, we set the following equation that is a good approximation to Eq.~(\ref{e2}) with an additional control term, i.e., for any $t\in[0,T]$ and $\lambda\in(0,1)$,
+In this case, we consider the following approximating equation of Eq.~(\ref{e2}) with an additional control term, i.e., for any $t\in[0,T]$ and $\lambda\in(0,1)$,